 - ApprovalMax routes it to the correct approver

 Steps 3 and 4 are entirely manual.
 Neither Dext nor ApprovalMax handles them.
 That manual work - coding, GST checking, vendor validation, duplicate detection - is the most time-intensive and risk-laden part of the AP process.
+DocuClipper data shows that 39% of manually processed invoices contain errors - and with coding happening manually at volume, that error rate becomes an operational reality rather than an abstract statistic.

 Approval routing (step 6) is important.
 But approving a correctly coded, validated invoice is very different from approving one that has already passed through manual coding and unverified vendor details.
 ApprovalMax’s approval control operates on whatever was put into Xero upstream of it.